sassybunsthebun/IELS2002/README.md

 # IELS2002
 A respository for tracking the changes and contributions made to the IELS2001 project spring 2024.

+# Checklist
+- [ ] for unchecked
+- [x] for checked

+- [ ] sette opp mqtt mot raspi
+- [ ] organisere data API
+- [ ] oversikt kommunikasjon enheter

 ## Hva betyr ordene?